Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-04-quarantine.md

 Robbed of anything to distract him from it, the fatigue of the last few days hit him at full force and he sat back, rubbed his face, ran his hands back across his scalp and stretched in his seat, resolving to take ten hours to sleep tonight rather than reading base reports in bed for a few hours.

 He must have dozed off anyway, because he woke with a snort when there was a sharp knock on the door.
-He stole a glance at the wall clock as he cleaned himself up and straightened his clothes---"Come."
+He stole a glance at the wall clock as he cleaned himself up and straightened his clothes - "Come."

 Tremblay had worked with Sergeant Ramsey, the base's chief of perimeter security, for years, and the only thing stopping the two men from being good friends was the demands of professionalism.
 They still played poker with a few other senior staff every Sunday though.
 For the duration of those games, they were just Steve and Martin.
 Right now though, Ramsey ripped off a salute.